-- Items must be specified in order.
-That order is: - Command section Refer to Section 1.4 for a list of kickstart options.
-You must include the required options. - The %packages section Refer to Section 1.4.29 for details. - The %pre and %post sections These two sections can be in any order and are not required.
-Refer to Section 1.4.30 and Section 1.4.31 for details. - Items that are not required can be omitted. - Omitting any required item will result in the installation program prompting the user for an answer to the related item, just as the user would be prompted during a typical installation.
-Once the answer is given, the installation will continue unattended (unless it finds another missing item). - Lines starting with a pound sign ("#") are treated as comments and are ignored. - For kickstart upgrades, the following items are required: - Language - Installation method - · Device specification (if device is needed to perform installation) - · Keyboard setup - The upgrade keyword - LILO configuration
+- Sections must be specified in order.
+Items within the sections do not have to be in a specific order unless otherwise specified.
+The section order is: - Command section Refer to Section 6.4 for a list of kickstart options.
+You must include the required options. - The %packages section Refer to Section 6.5 for details. - The %pre and %post sections These two sections can be in any order and are not required.
+Refer to Section 6.6 and Section 6.7 for details.

+- · Items that are not required can be omitted.

+- Omitting any required item will result in the installation program prompting the user for an answer to the related item, just as the user would be prompted during a typical installation.
+Once the answer is given, the installation will continue unattended (unless it finds another missing item).

+- · Lines starting with a pound sign ("#") are treated as comments and are ignored.

+- For kickstart upgrades, the following items are required:

+- Language

+- · Language support

+- · Installation method

+- · Device specification (if device is needed to perform installation)

+- · Keyboard setup

+- The upgrade keyword

+- · Boot loader configuration